Sammuel09/myDiary/README.md

 ## Features
 This application has the following features:

-The User can create entries/notes.
+- create entry.
-The User can view all entries/notes
+- view all entries.
-The User can view particular entries/notes
+- view entry
-The User can edit entries/notes
+- edit entry
-As a user, only you can access your notes.
+- As a user, only you can access your notes

 ## License
 This project is licensed under the MIT License.